uit-no-old/elixir-excelerate/elixir-requirements.md

 A greater infaltion of storage requirement can happen in case of a more recent or more efficient sequencing machine where the output data can be up to 10 time more per single run and each run can take as little as two days.

+**N.B.** We are not aware, at this time, of the estimate data storage/transfer used by MGP.